 Anita Amin talks Indian weddings, melted frosting, and three-legged dogs on this week’s episode of Pop It, taped at the AC Hotel.
 Anita has patterned her friendships after Leslie Knope and her pets after April Ludgate.
 She loves Worcester’s rebirth almost as much as she appreciates its gritty past.
 When was the last time you dusted off your Boxcar Children Cookbook?

-Save The Date for the 2021 Worcester Wine Festival Grand Tasting at Polar Park in Worcester, MA.
+Join us for the 2021 Worcester Wine Festival Grand Tasting at Polar Park in Worcester, MA.